-The Fleshtones formed in 1975 when Jan Marek Pakulski, fresh from a job on a Maine chicken farm, moved in with his friend Keith Streng, who was living in Queens, New York.
+The Fleshtones formed in 1975 when Jan Marek Pakulski, fresh from a job on a Maine chicken farm, moved in with his friend Keith Streng in Queens, New York.

 Pakulski discovered a cheap bass in the house and began to pluck it.
 Drummer Streng switched to an equally inexpensive guitar, and his high school chum Peter Zaremba was recruited to blow harmonica and sing.
 The group’s initially minimal competence had some unforeseen creative consequences – they couldn’t play well enough to cover songs, so they had to write their own.